mattiasflodin/reckless/doc/manual.md

 output_buffer
 =============
 The `output_buffer` class accumulates formatted data and flushes it to disk when appropriate.
-The task of the `format` function is to write data to the `output_buffer`.
+The task of the client-provided `format` function is to write data to the `output_buffer`.

 ```c++
 // #include <reckless/output_buffer.hpp>